Difference-in-Differences with Multiple Events

 \section{Aggregation, Estimation, and Inference}

-Given the similarity in identification, the aggregation, estimation, and inference results for the double-group-time average treatment effect and Double DiD parameters are largely similar to the group-time average treatment effect in CS.
-To aggregate the double-group-time effects, each summary parameter $\theta$ is associated with a weighting scheme, $w(g^1, g^2, t)$ such that
+Given the connection in identification, the aggregation, estimation, and inference results are also similar to CS.
+To aggregate the double-group-time target treatment effects from the second stage, each summary parameter $\theta$ is associated with a weighting scheme, $w(g^1, g^2, t)$ such that

-The first set of summary parameters is the imputation $ATT^{imp}$ and DiD $ATT^{did}$ parameters.
-These moments can be written in the form of equation \ref{eq:agg} with a weighting scheme.
-This means that for estimation and inference, the results for summary parameters also apply to the Double DiD parameter with the weighting scheme treated as deterministic.
-Specifically, for $ATT^{imp}(\tilde{g}^1, \tilde{g}^2, \tilde{t})$, the weighting scheme is